prototux/TCL-TV-reverse-engineering/README.md

 The TV and satellite receivers seems to be self-contained module, and pretty much everything else seems to be handled directly by the SoC (novatek makes DTV SoC, so it's not far fetched to assume that the NT72668 contains a scaler and other TV/LCD related features).
 I didn't went too far on the TV side, i just desoldered the modules.

-TCL also makes very similar TVs with the same SoC and more RAM (2GB instead of 512M) and with AndroidTV or RokuTV. i guess the hardware is pretty similar otherwise.
+TCL also makes very similar TVs with the same SoC and more RAM (2GB instead of 512M) and with AndroidTV or RokuTV. i guess the hardware is the same otherwise.

 ## Booting process
 On the PCB, there's an obvious UART port near the HDMI interface: (from the left) GND, RX, TX, VCC (didn't measured VCC, didn't needed it).
 They're using TTL levels, so any UART-to-USB interface will do. the port is configured with 115200 8n1. (the same port seems to be available in the USB2 port, that also contains USB3 additional pads, the port is also marked as being USB2/Console)